 USA Softball is generally exempt from federal income taxes on its related income under the provisions of IRC section 501(a) as an organization described in section 501(c)(3).
 However, USA Softball is subject to income taxes under IRC section 511 on net income it produces not related to the exempt operations of USA Softball.
-ASAP has been organized as a taxable corporation and files a federal and Oklahoma income tax return.
+Income taxes for such unrelated business income totaled \$11,836 and \$38,742 in 2023 and 2022, respectively.

 The FASB issued guidance that requires tax effects from uncertain tax positions to be recognized in the consolidated financial statements only if the position is more likely than not to be sustained if the position were to be challenged by a taxing authority.
 Management has determined there are no material uncertain positions that require recognition in the consolidated financial statements.
-There are no interest or penalties recognized in the consolidated financial statements for the years ended December 31, 2022 and 2021.
+There are no interest or penalties recognized in the consolidated financial statements for the years ended December 31, 2023 and 2022.

 USA Softball files information and unrelated business income returns in the federal and Oklahoma jurisdictions.
-ASAP files income tax returns in the federal and state jurisdictions.
+ASAP has been organized as a taxable corporation and files income tax returns in the federal and Oklahoma jurisdictions.